 In 2024, 19 candidates are running for 18 seats.
 None of them have a perfect human rights record, they all need to do better.
 However, and according to the HRC membership criteria, one candidate stands out as manifestly unsuitable for membership on the Council: Saudi Arabia.

-The UN’s own experts have found the Saudi Arabian government responsible for the commission of atrocity crimes, as well as the repression of civil society in its own country and a pattern of reprisals against those who cooperate with the UN.
+The UN’s own experts have found the Saudi Arabian authorities responsible for the commission of atrocity crimes, as well as the repression of civil society in its own country and a pattern of reprisals against those who cooperate with the UN.
 The human rights situation in the country is dire, with the criminalisation of women human rights defenders, arbitrary detention and the application of the death penalty, among other abuses.
 We call on all UN States at the General Assembly not to vote for Saudi Arabia!

 #HRC57: Thematic issues